DDPSE/DDPSE.github.io/blog/index.md

   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}News

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Lot's of exciting things are happening in the DDPSE lab.
+Learn about our latest additions to the group, awards and recognitions, upcoming presentations and much more!

 {% include section.html %}